orblivion/ntfy/.sandstorm/README_DETAILS.md

 - [ ] Confirm licenses for everything I use
 - [ ] Make a version for my release - For example v2.13.0-sandstorm-9 (for `appVersion` `9` on top of `v2.13.0` proper) - As a git tag along my Sandstorm fork, and in pkgdef.
+- [ ] Add to Changelog.
+At very least let us know what versions were released to the non-experimental market.
 - [ ] Squash any WIP commits.
 - [ ] Check for verified commits in ntfy (as of this writing, not available) or maybe other signed code to compare to (granted, I don't sign my own code either)